dbrennand/home-ops/docs/infrastructure/opentofu.md

 ## Custom Module(s)

-My Home-Ops project contains two OpenTofu modules I've created, but as of writing I'm only using the [`proxmox_vm`](https://github.com/dbrennand/home-ops/tree/main/terraform/modules/proxmox_vm) module.
-This module deploys VMs with [AlmaLinux](https://almalinux.org/) 9 as the operating system, and creates a cloud-init configuration so each VM is ready for use when booted.
+My Home-Ops project contains three OpenTofu modules I've created.
+The only active one is [`proxmox_cloud_init_config`](https://github.com/dbrennand/home-ops/tree/main/terraform/modules/proxmox_cloud_init_config) which I use to create a Cloud-init configuration file for each VM.
+I previously used the [`proxmox_vm`](https://github.com/dbrennand/home-ops/tree/main/terraform/modules/proxmox_vm) module but I've found that it doesn't provide enough flexibility for me anymore so I've deprecated it.

 ## OpenTofu State